KiaLak/KiaLak/README.md

 - 👋 Hi, I’m @KiaLak
 - I am a Structural Engineer who is passionate about computer science, AI, and high-performance computing.
-- 👀 I’m interested in Machine Learning with Python and C++.
 - I am trying to integrate computational techniques, programming, AI, and machine learning tools to automate the analysis and design of complex and large-scale structures.
 - I am looking to collaborate on medium- and large-scale ML projects related to complex engineering problems.